-Glossy reflection and transmission based on a microfacet model [6] using a GGX distribution and a Smith shadowing term [7].
+Glossy reflection and transmission based on a microfacet model [5] using a Beckmann distribution and a Smith shadowing term [7].
 Becomes black in transmission mode if the ior values indicate total interior reflection.

-'''

-roughness_u - Roughness coefficient in the u direction.
-Range: [0, \infty), with 0 specifying pure specular reflection.

-'''

-roughness_v - Roughness coefficient in the v direction.
-Range: $[0, \infty)$, with 0 specifying pure specular reflection.

-tint - Scaling factor, defined as a color, multiplied by the result of the distribution function.

-$tangent_u$ - The tangent in the u direction, in internal space.
+- roughness_u Roughness coefficient in the u direction.
+Range: $[0, \infty)$, with 0 specifying pure specular reflection. - roughness_v Roughness coefficient in the v direction.
+Range: $[0, \infty)$, with 0 specifying pure specular reflection. - tint Scaling factor, defined as a color, multiplied by the result of the distribution function. - multiscatter_tint Scaling factor, defined as a color, of the diffuse multiscattering compensation, color(0.0) does not add any, color(1.0) fully compensates the energy loss. - $tangent_u$ The tangent in the u direction, in internal space.

-mode - One of three values: scatter_reflect, scatter_transmit, or (for both) scatter_reflect_transmit.

-handle - Name to provide access to this component for use in an MDL integration.
+- handle Name to provide access to this component for use in an MDL integration.